phusion/traveling-ruby/README.md

 Yes.
 These problems can put off your users from installing your app at all and can give you a bad reputation.
 Especially Chef has suffered a lot from this.
 A lot of people have had bad experience in the past with installing Chef through RubyGems.
 Chef has solved this problem for years by supplying platform-specific packages for years (DEBs, RPMs, etc), but the reputation stuck: there are still people out there who shun Chef because they think they have to install Ruby and use RubyGems.

-#### I target OS X, which already ships Ruby.
+#### I target macOS, which already ships Ruby.
 Should I still bundle a Ruby interpreter?

 Yes.
-OS X versions up to 10.8 Mountain Lion ship Ruby 1.8.
-Only starting from 10.9 Mavericks does it ship Ruby 2.0.
-There are significant compatibility differences between Ruby 1.8 and 2.0.
-Future OS X versions might ship yet another Ruby version.
+Different macOS versions ship different Ruby versions.
+There can be significant compatibility differences between even minor Ruby versions.
+One of the biggest issues is the [keyword argument changes](https://juanitofatas.com/ruby-3-keyword-arguments) introduced in Ruby 2.7 and later.
 Only by bundling Ruby can you be sure that OS upgrades won't break your app.

 <a name="windows_support"></a>